-Base pay is augmented by bonuses to paratroopers, to combat flight personnel in the Air Force andduring war-to combat ground These categories troops. receive approximately 50 per cent. extra pay.
-Officers are paid various bonuses over base pay depending on their assignment, with additional pay accompanying extra responsibility and extra technical skill.
+Base pay is augmented by bonuses to paratroopers, to combat flight personnel in the Air Force andduring war-to combat ground troops.
+These categories receive approximately 50 per cent. extra Officers are paid bonuses over base pay depending on their assignment, with additional pay accompanying extra responsibility and extra technical skill.